iliatarasov/multilayer-perceptron-on-MNIST-with-numpy/README.md

-This project is a showcase of my ability to build a multi-layer perceptron from scratch (using only numpy).
-The neural net that I created should be viewed only as a proof of concept and a display of my understanding of how MLPs work.
+The goal of this project is to build a multilayer perceptron multiclass classifier from scratch using only numpy.
+The neural net that I created is a proof of concept and a display of my understanding of how MLPs work at the low level.

 Here is a quick layout of the notebook:

-- I first take a dataset from the Digit Recognizer Kaggle challenge (https://www.kaggle.com/competitions/digit-recognizer) and use the neural network I created to make a submission and get an evaluation
+- I first take the dataset from the [Digit Recognizer Kaggle challenge](https://www.kaggle.com/competitions/digit-recognizer) and use the neural network I created to make a submission and get an evaluation
-- Then I create an image classifier using the FastAI library to make the second submission
+- Then I create a network of the same architecture and API using PyTorch
-- After that I will compare the results and discuss the problems of the network designed by me (using the fashion_mnist dataset as an illustration)
+- After that I compare the results and discuss the shortcomings of my numpy neural net

+This notebook uses my networks as modules, the source code for which can be found in the corresponding folders.